kishan-sai/AirIndia-Flights-Dashboard-with-Excel/INDIGO AIRLINES DASHBOARD/README.md

-# ✈️ Indigo Airlines Flight Dashboard – Excel Based Business Intelligence Project
+# ✈️ AirIndia Flight Dashboard – Excel Based Business Intelligence Project

 ![Dashboard Preview](Airlines-Dashboard.png)

 ## 📌 Project Overview

-This project presents a comprehensive Excel dashboard built to analyze **Indigo Airlines flight data**.
+This project presents a comprehensive Excel dashboard built to analyze **AirIndia Airlines flight data**.
 The goal was to extract key operational and performance insights using Excel's interactive tools like **PivotTables**, **Slicers**, and **VBA Macros**.

 The dashboard helps stakeholders monitor flight operations and make data-driven decisions across metrics like: